How to Identify Rugs and Textiles: Marks, Materials, Age Clues, and Common Mistakes

 Common mistakes that create expensive false confidence

-Most valuation errors happen when people treat a single strong sign as a full conclusion.
+Most valuation errors happen when we treat one strong-looking clue as complete proof.

 Scenario check: what this workflow changes in practice